elBukkit/MagicPlugin/Magic/MIGRATION.md

 # Migration Notes

+## 8.0

+ - Run the `/mconfig update materials` command to migrate your custom materials to 1.13 This will only run on materials.yml and files in materials/* This command removes comments from config files and may re-format them, so it is not recommended to use on wand and spell configs.
+You may need to fix those up by hand, or use the update command and then take just the updated portions.

 ## 7.4

  - The Retarget action now uses hitbox targeting by default.
 Use "hitbox: false" to turn this off.